Spring Midwest Willys Reunion 2006

 The camaraderie at the Saturday night banquet and throughout the weekend was perhaps the biggest attraction of the Willys Reunion.
 We hope to see you next year, in Michigan.

-For more pictures from the 2006 event, see the Midwest Willys Jeep Reunions website.
+For more pictures from the 2006 event, see the Spring Willys Reunions website.

 Thanks to Bill Norris and Art Contoni for the photos, and Kevin Banonis for supplying additional information. -- Derek Redmond

-See more photos from the annual Spring Midwest Willys Reunions on CJ3B.info.
+See more photos from the annual Spring Willys Reunions on CJ3B.info.

 Visit CJ3B.info on Facebook.